 The David Graeber Institute was founded as a platform for projects that build on David Graeber’s legacy.
-Our goal is to establish an educational institution aimed at strengthening communities most vulnerable to climate change, beginning with island nations in the Caribbean.
-The institute will conduct research based on David Graeber’s archive and collaborate with global initiatives focused on building resilience in times of crisis.
+Our graduate program combines arts, social sciences, and climate research through engagement with Graeber’s archive, while collaborating with global initiatives and local communities focused on building resilience in times of crisis.

-Our sustainably run physical space in Saint Vincent will offer students and faculty access to a library and archive of published and unpublished works by David Graeber and like-minded thinkers in the fields of anthropology, economics, political philosophy, art, and technology.
+Our sustainably run physical space in Global South (or we would prefer to call it “Majority World”) will offer students and faculty access to a library and archive of published and unpublished works by David Graeber and like-minded thinkers in the fields of anthropology, economics, political philosophy, art, and technology.
+We collaborate across borders (in places like Kenya and the Caribbean) and, following the path of our other projects — Museum of Care and Visual Assembly — we aim to create a nomadic institution.
+It will be located in different countries, constantly moving, and relying not on property or bureaucracy, but on the people who shape it.

 The Institute plans to join a network of initiatives around the world dedicated to building local systems in which basic resources-food, education, energy, and medicine-are produced in abundance and distributed freely.
 Building on David’s idea of technology as an expression of social relations, DGI aims to foster a system of equal participation of all three disciplines: technology, arts, and humanities.
 We hope to support the development of intellectually intensive, but not labor intensive, non-proprietary open-source technologies that can be produced and maintained locally.